NohPei/mobile-AQ-sensing/README.md

 - **GT-U7 GPS & GNSS Antenna Amplifier**

 **NOTE:** why both ENS160 and SCD41?
-We could use only SCD41 to measure *true* CO₂ (which isn't affected by VOCs like the ENS160), but at the same time we want to measure TVOC and AQI.
+We could use only SCD41 to measure *true* CO₂ (which isn't affected by VOCs like the ENS160), but we want something to measure TVOC/VOCs
-- ENS160 might prove to not be necessary, for right now I threw in a personal one I had laying around
+- while ENS160 is currently included, we are actively searching to replace it with an alternative sensor for VOCs only

+### TVOC vs. VOC
+**VOCs (Volatile Organic Compounds)** = individual or specific groups of volatile organic compounds.
+**TVOC (Total Volatile Organic Compounds)** = represents the total concentration of all volatile organic compounds in the air.
 ---
 # How are the different sensors interfaced?
 - I2C: RTC, MQs (x3), IMU, ENS160, SCD41, PM